All Episodes

 Great to be with you, ladies and gentlemen.

-The phone number will get to your calls quickly in this hour.
+The phone number will get to your calls quickly in this hour, I promise, since we didn't get to the inn in the first hour.

-It just did really hit me last night when I got home and I was thinking about the show yesterday, especially the first hour and a half of it, totally devoted to this insane, ludicrous proposition that properly inflated tires is a central, central, central aspect of an energy policy.
+It just really hit me last night when I got home and I was thinking about this show yesterday, especially the first hour and a half of it, totally devoted to this insane, ludicrous proposition that properly inflated tires is a central, central, central aspect of an energy policy.

 Is this the best we can do?

-And it found a story from the Associated Press today that that sort of dovetails with the whole notion here that we've just got a plastic banana good time rock and roller presidential campaign going on.
+And I found a story from the Associated Press today that sort of dovetails with the whole notion here that we've just got a plastic banana good time rock and roller presidential campaign going on.

 Listen to this.